brayevalerien/StackScript/README.md

 - `jump`: unconditionally jumps to the tag that is currently on top of the stack
 - `jumpZero`: jumps to the tag that is currently on top of the stack iff the second-to-top element is 0.
 - `jumpNotZero`: jumps to the tag that is currently on top of the stack iff the second-to-top element is not 0.
+- `jumpPos`: jumps to the tag that is currently on top of the stack iff the second-to-top element is greater than or equal to 0.
+- `jumpNeg`: jumps to the tag that is currently on top of the stack iff the second-to-top element is strictly less than 0.

 ### Stack manipulation instructions
 - there is no push instruction.
 Simply write the number or the tag you want to push on the stack (e.g. `1 2 tag show` will output `[1.0, 2.0, 'tag']`)